 What we found interesting (though not surprising) was that age was a factor affecting the prevalence of khafd, and those who took an anti-FGC stance were primarily from the younger age group.
 It is noteworthy to mention that Sahiyo, a group that speaks against FGC has young Bohra women as its founding members.
 Interestingly, even the group WeSpeakOut that commissioned the report in question primarily has many young Bohra women as members.

 As we read more accounts of those who advocate against FGC, another trend that emerged was that many of the young Bohra women advocating against khafd appeared to have been exposed to higher education in the West and were well-versed with the language of rights.
 We believe that while respondents’ level of education was explored within the report, another important influencing factor could potentially be where the education took place.
+The place of education is important in shaping a person’s narratives and worldviews and while we cannot comment with absolute certainty that Western education may have led to an anti-FGC stance or vice versa, we speculate that it would have reflected in the Indian research.

-While we cannot establish this with certainty, an anti-FGC stance may be present among the younger age group within Pakistan also.
+While we cannot also establish this with certainty, an anti-FGC stance may be present among the younger age group within Pakistan also.
 Our informal discussions with a young, married Bohra woman in her late twenties showed that she was against khafd and supported the global discourse against the practice.
 She asserted that she would not be subjecting her own daughter to this ritual.
 Another of our male interviewees also related how his teenage daughter who had undergone the procedure at the age of 7 had started writing against khafd on social media but was later stopped by the family.
 Our respondent believed that she was influenced by the “global polemic against FGC.”
 According to him, she was referred to the religious teachings advocating the practice which eventually convinced her to accept khafd as religious doctrine.
 However, we did not speak to the daughter to corroborate this.

 Despite the growing advocacy against FGC in India, it is important to note that a bipolarity of opinion exists within the Bohra community.
 This is illustrated by the fact that in response to the global activism against FGC, a large segment of the community has come out strongly in defence of this practice.
-Ironically, while women seem to be spearheading the activism against FGC in India, many of the voices defending khafd are also women’s.
+As has happened in other issues with particular relevance to women’s lives, such as abortion, while women seem to be spearheading the activism against FGC in India, many of the voices defending khafd are also women’s.
 For instance, the Dawoodi Bohra Women’s Association for Religious Freedom was formed in 2017 with the objective of protecting Bohra women’s right to freely practice religious and cultural rituals (including khafd) that are integral to Bohra identity.
 According to their website, the association currently has around 69,000 members.

-According to one of our interviewees, the growing movement against FGC may also be influenced by a political schism within the community following the death of the late leader, Syedna Burhanuddin in India, and a subsequent conflict about succession.
-Although the majority of Bohras (conformists) accepted Syedna Burhanuddin’s son as their spiritual leader, a relatively small breakaway faction chose to follow his brother as their leader.
-According to our respondent, many from within the Bohra community believe that the ‘reformists’ who have broken away are advocating against khafd to undermine the larger community and garner international support for themselves.
+We speculate that the vocal support of khafd in some segments of the community is directly related to increasing global scrutiny and criticism of FGC.
+According to one of our interviewees, many within the community see the growing movement against khafd as a conspiracy instigated by a small ‘reformist’ faction that broke away following the death of the late leader, Syedna Burhanuddin in India..
+According to our respondent, many from within the Bohra community surmise that the the ‘reformists’ who have broken away are advocating against khafd to undermine the larger community and garner international support for the ‘reformist’

 Reasons for practicing Khafd among the Bohra Community